 Small Pharmacies Protest Against New Medical Aid Rules

-August, 2015 – Small independent pharmacies are up in arms against a law that they feel will further reduce their share of the drugs market.
-The new rule gives medical schemes the power to refer their members to specific pharmacies and they feel that big drug store chains stand to benefit from this move at their expense.
-The aim of the new law was to help schemes bring down their costs by directing their customers to more cost effective suppliers.
+August, 2015 – Small pharmacies are protesting against a law they feel will further reduce their share of the drugs market.
+The new rule gives medical schemes the power to refer their members to specific pharmacies.
+And the owners of small pharmacies feel that only big drug store chains stand to benefit.
+The new law was to help schemes bring down their costs by helping customers to find cheaper suppliers.
 But smaller family-owned pharmacies feel this might edge them out of the market.

 CMA Defends New Medical Aid Rules

-The Council for Medical Schemes defended the new rules saying that they were meant to motivate pharmacies to get into agreements with schemes that would result in lower prices for policyholders.
+The Council for Medical Schemes defended the new rules.
+It said they were to motivate even small pharmacies to get into agreements with schemes.
+And the result would be lower prices for members.
 The financial penalty would give pharmacies an incentive to get on scheme’s “preferred lists” by offering more affordable prices.
 But scheme members worry about the disappearance of the so-called mom-and-dad pharmacies due to the personal touch they get there.
 Some people have a long history with their local pharmacy to the extent they are familiar with their medical history and their doctors.
 With the move towards bigger pharmacies, many South Africans fear they will have to say goodbye to that kind of personal service.